Novel regular black holes: geometry, source and shadow: The proposed geometry and its features

 The roots of the equation $g_{tt}=0$ are null hypersurfaces and represent the horizons of our black hole.
 Below, we discuss the nature of the spacetime and location of the horizons based on the various ranges of parameter values of $m^{2}$.

-\begin{itemize} \item If $m^{2}=0$, the geometry is a singular, $M=0$ RN type solution with $g_{tt}=g^{rr}=1-\frac{b_{0}^{2}}{r^{2}}$ having a horizon at $r=b_{0}$.
+\begin{itemize} \item If $m^{2}=0$, the geometry is a singular, $M=0$ RN type solution with $-g_{tt}=g^{rr}=1-\frac{b_{0}^{2}}{r^{2}}$ having a horizon at $r=b_{0}$.
 It is not a regular solution.
 Note that the term involving the `charge' has a sign opposite to that for standard RN spacetime. \item If $0<m^{2}\leq 0.25$, the geometry represents a family of regular black holes. $g_{tt} =0$ has four roots, two positive and two negative.
 As $r\in(0,\infty)$, we consider only positive roots as horizon locations.
 Hence we have a black hole spacetime with two horizons.
 In this specified range of $m^{2}$, inner horizon$(r_{-})$ and outer horizon$(r_{+})$ vary between $0< r_{-}\leq 0.5 b_{0}$ and $b_{0}>r_{+}\geq 0.5 b_{0}$ respectively.
 At $m^{2}=0.25$, inner and outer horizons coalesce into a single horizon.
 This is the analog of the extremal limit, for which $b_0^2 = 4 g^2$.
 Figure \ref{fig:horizonfunction} depicts how change in $m^2$ leads to variation in the number of horizons in our spacetime. \item If $m^{2}> 0.25$, there are no real roots of the equation $g_{tt}=0$, i.e. we have a regular spacetime without a singularity or a horizon. \end{itemize} Hence we may conclude that we have a family of regular black holes with two horizons when $0<m^{2} < 0.25$.
 The solution has an extremal limit similar to RN.
 One may try to understand this extremal limit a little better.
 The original line element, in the extremal limit takes the form:

 The geometry is very similar to that of the extremal RN black hole.
 If we embed a two-dimensional $t=const$, $\theta=\frac{\pi}{2}$ slice in Euclidean space (cylindrical coordinates), the profile function $z(r)$ takes the form: